Art

 small details.

-In general I use white spirit to dilute and clean, while I use Liquin™
+Mediums: In general I use white spirit to dilute and clean, while I use an Alchid Light Medium, also made by Zecchi,

 allows you to paint faster adding glaze after glaze in much less time.